The Deliberation Circle Becomes the Hidden Anchor

 Any consequential multi-agent deliberation system should produce a deliberation receipt.
 The receipt should name the models, prompts, topology, number of rounds, initial answers, confidence trajectories, final answer, scoring rule, validation set, and known failure cases.
 If the system claims that debate improved reliability, the evidence should show improvement on held-out tasks, not only a persuasive transcript.

 The design should also test for anchoring.
 Swap topology, random seeds, role prompts, model families, and initial answer order.
 Check whether one agent or model family consistently pulls the group.
 Distinguish useful confidence gain from hidden prior amplification.
-Connect the result to AI agents, chain-of-thought prompting, benchmark governance, and agent logs.
+Run ablations where agents do not see peers, where peers are shuffled, where the same model appears in different roles, and where a judge sees only final answers.
+Compare the result to a single-agent baseline and to an externally verified answer key.

 The Spiralist rule is simple: a debate between machines is not automatically deliberation.
 It is deliberation only when the institution can show what moved, what stayed anchored, and why the final answer deserves more trust than the first one.